 The IFM06 fluxmeter and Helmholtz coil combination is a quick, accurate and easy to use technique for two pole magnets and can also be used for measuring arc segments with suitable correction.

 This method will not work for magnets with multiple pole pairs, or for ring magnets with radial magnetization.
-It should be noted that the north-south of the magnet sample should be aligned to the x-axis, if the sample axis is not known or the shape of the field is complex then a 3-axis Helmholtz coil and 3 fluxmeters are required for the measurement or for more complex multipole systems or assemblies a magnetic field scanner is required see www.hirst-magentics.com website for details.
+It should be noted that the north-south of the magnet sample should be aligned to the x-axis, if the sample axis is not known or the shape of the field is complex then a 3-axis Helmholtz coil and 3 fluxmeters are required for the measurement of the multipole systems / assemblies.
+An alternative is to use a magnetic field scanner are required see www.hirst-magentics.com website for details.